 8. A loaf of bread

 I just learned that the words company and companion are derived from Latin’s cum panis.
 Cum means “with” and panis means “bread”.
 “With bread”.
 The bringing of bread has indeed always seemed a friendly, peaceful, comforting, grounding thing to do, I think.
 Sharing a meal, breaking off a piece from a shared loaf – they’re sort of all acts of companionship.
 Learning this piece of linguistic history warmed my heart.
 Baking a loaf of bread, tying together the bag with a red ribbon and handing it over to someone you care for is a loving gesture, plain and simple.
 This recipe for a Cranberry Nut Bread is a great one to start with if you’re not too experienced with bread baking.
-And if it doesn’t tickle your fancy… go ahead, the internet is your friend.
+This Dutch Oven Grain Bread is another one we make quite often around here.
+And if these doesn’t tickle your fancy… go ahead, the internet is your friend.
 For the sake of nice “gift presentation”, a loaf of bread won’t dry out too quickly if not cut up yet, so keep it whole and you can get away with a brown paper bag instead of an airtight plastic bag (which will be the best bet once cut open).